JoWilhelm/python-crypto-ai/README.md

 ## Conclusion

-This repository contains an end-to-end project, demonstrating the practical application of machine learning in financial markets.
+This repository is an end-to-end project demonstrating the application of ML in financial markets.
 Its modular design—from data acquisition, -preparation and -classification over NN model design and -training to strategy backtesting and live trading—makes it an excellent starting point for your own experimentations in the field.